Paulinettt/JS-game-projet-1/README.md

 ## INSTRUCTIONS

 This is a catching game with asteroids to avoid in space.
 Use the arrow keys to catch fishes for Sophie in a limited time and avoid the asteroids to survive.

 If you collide with a single asteroid, the game ends.
-If you catch enough fishes before the time runs out, you win.
+If you catch enough fishes before the time runs out, you win!

 # BUILT WITH